jack-guzya/lodash-presentation/src/transcript.md

 ## Slide 10 ("Function" Methods)

-Further we will consider two useful function methods that may be useful.
+Next, we look at two useful functional methods that may be useful.

 ## Slide 11 (_.debounce)

-Debounce method creates a debounced function that delays invoking func until after wait milliseconds have elapsed since the last time the debounced function was invoked.
+Debounce method creates a debounced function that delays invoking function until after wait milliseconds have elapsed since the last time the debounced function was invoked.
 Example:
 ```
 const isValidEmail = (email) => (/* some RegExp */).test(email);